-These are Real Estate Investment Trusts (REITs), Business Development Corporations (BDCs) and Closed End Funds (CEFs) with dividends comparable to the preferred stocks.
-The goal is to have greater price appreciation and eventual gains to offset the risk accompanying dividends that can be changed any quarter.
+These are Real Estate Investment Trusts (REITs), Business Development Corporations (BDCs) and Closed End Funds (CEFs) and other Regulated Investment Companies (RICs) that are required to pay out most of their current earnings with dividends as an alternative to paying corporate taxes.
+The investor then pays the taxes, which is advantageous to most of us as our tax rates are less than the corporate and large institutional investor rates.
+The goal is to have greater price appreciation and eventual gains to offset the risk accompanying dividends that can change any quarter.